-We can build family up in our mind to be some almighty force.
-As long as we decide that they or certain members have all of the power and we ‘must’ do this and we ‘should’ do that, we take a lesser role and end up being treated like a child.
+We can build family up in our minds to be some almighty force.
+As long as we decide that family or certain members have all of the power and we must do this and should do that, we take a lesser role and end up being treated like a child.

-Boundaries don’t mean that you don’t love or care about them or that you will lose approval.
-They don’t mean that you lose them out of your life completely.
+Boundaries don’t mean that you don’t love or care about family or that you will lose approval.
+Boundaries don’t mean losing family completely from your life.
 And if the latter is the case, that’s a very insecure existence that you cannot sustain.

-You ‘growing up’ and having your own life that includes them shouldn’t be something that threatens your family.
+You growing up and having your own life that includes family shouldn’t be something that threatens your family.
 Still, sometimes it’s how they feel.
-Being a doormat is only going to make you miserable and continue the dysfunction.
+Being a doormat, though, is only going to make you miserable and continue the dysfunction.

 Boundaries are for you.
-You’re not doing it to influence or even control the behaviour of others.
-You say no, you have boundaries and you set limits because you know what does and doesn’t work for you and you want to be happy.
-It’s not about you working out guidelines for others; it’s about deciding how you want to live and living it.
+You’re not creating boundaries to influence or even control the behaviour of others.
+You say no, you have boundaries, and you set limits because you know what does and doesn’t work for you, and you want to be happy.
+Boundaries aren’t about you working out guidelines for others; they’re about deciding how you want to live and living it.

 They can and will try the guilt card, but it’s best to stick to the facts.
 I appreciate that I came out of my mother’s womb or that somebody else did something for me.
 That said, it doesn’t mean that I owe boundary busts.